Biography

 Biografie

-Als Solist arbeitete Mikhail Kambarov mit vielen renommierten Orchestern wie dem Philharmonie-Orchester von Nizhny Novgorod, dem Orchestra Sinfonica Città di Grosseto, dem Jugendsinfonieorchester Algirdas Paulavičius, den Nizhny Novgorod Soloists, der Thüringen Philharmonie Gotha/Eisenach zusammen und konzertierte in der Staatlichen akademischen Philharmonie Nizhny Novgorod, der Sankt Petersburger Philharmonie, im Schloss Mirabell in Salzburg, Mendelssohn-Haus in Leipzig, Liszt-Haus in Weimar, Teatro degli Industri in Grosseto, Georg-Friedrich-Händel-Halle in Halle(Saale), Foyer der Berliner Philharmonie, Deutsche Botschaft Washington, Beethoven-Haus Bonn, FAZIOLI Concert Hall.
+Als Solist arbeitete Mikhail Kambarov mit vielen renommierten Orchestern wie dem Philharmonie-Orchester von Nizhny Novgorod, dem Orchestra Sinfonica Città di Grosseto, dem Jugendsinfonieorchester Algirdas Paulavičius, den Nizhny Novgorod Soloists, der Thüringen Philharmonie Gotha/Eisenach, dem Kaohsiung Symphony Orchestra und dem Porto Symphony Orchestra zusammen.
+Konzertauftritte führten ihn u. a. in die Staatliche Akademischen Philharmonie Nizhny Novgorod, die Sankt Petersburger Philharmonie, den Mirabellpalast Salzburg, das Mendelssohn-Haus Leipzig, das Liszt-Haus in Weimar, das Teatro degli Industri Grosseto, die Georg-Friedrich-Händel-Halle Halle, das Foyer der Berliner Philharmonie, die Deutsche Botschaft Washington, das Beethoven-Haus Bonn sowie den FAZIOLI Concert Hall.

 „Die farbenreiche Ausdruckskraft des Pianisten lässt ein spannendes und faszinierendes Hörerlebnis erwarten.“